 Cell reselection parameters are broadcast in system information and are read from the serving cell as follows:

+altCellReselectionPriority

+This specifies the absolute priority of E-UTRAN frequency used by the UE, if altFreqPriorities is configured.

+altCellReselectionSubPriority

+This specifies fractional priority value added to altCellReselectionPriority for E-UTRAN frequency used by the UE, if altFreqPriorities is configured.

 cellReselectionPriority

 This specifies the absolute priority for E-UTRAN frequency or NR frequency or UTRAN frequency or group of GERAN frequencies or band class of CDMA2000 HRPD or band class of CDMA2000 1xRTT.